gr7ffo/Parsor/README.md

 # Parsor
-A Parser, written in Ruby
+A Parser, written in Ruby.
+Its purpose is creating Matlabfunctions from Rapidminer results.
-Purpose: Parsing Rapidminer to Matlab

 ## tested and working on
 * ruby 2.1.1p76 (2014-02-24 revision 45161) [x86_64-darwin13.0]